-This therapeutic process has deep strands that are forged from African family dynamics and western systemic models.
-Bert Hellinger worked for many years in South Africa as a catholic priest.
-He returned to Germany in the late 1980’s and developed systemic constellations, embedding some of what he learnt from Zulu culture in the method.
+This therapeutic process has deep strands that are forged from African ancestral family dynamics and western systemic models.
+Bert Hellinger, known in the West as the developer of the systemic constellations approach, worked for many years in South Africa as a catholic priest.
+He returned to Germany in the late 1980’s embedding some of what he learnt from Zulu culture in the method.

 Some of the ways of looking at family life and some of the structures of constellations are perfectly suited to explore African heritage family and community life.
 The focus on a network of relationships allows family and community life to be viewed in a holistic way, one impacting on the other.

 Rituals within the Constellation

 There are also rituals within the work.
 The construction of healing sentences spoken between family members that can ease painful situations.
 And there is precedence given to age and elder knowledge, a very African concept as a core principle of the work.

 Malidoma Some who has extensive experience of both Family Constellations and Indigenous African Spirituality says this about Family Constellation and Ritual